susaimumbai-oss/FirPE-English/README.md

 WORK IN PROGRESS
-It is forked from https://github.com/FirPE-Team/WinPEBuilder to translate and build English Verstion WinPE
+It is forked from https://github.com/FirPE-Team/WinPEBuilder to translate and build English version WinPE
 # WinPEBuilder

 ## Introduction